Musamuchai/SamMSession2/README.md

-Something fun to be an Automated Engineer.
+Master, something fun to be an Automated Engineer.